OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-06-Passwords.md

 A deeper understanding of threat modeling, the high-level mechanics of delegated authentication, password hashing, and encryption would also be helpful, though is by no means essential.

 This is a lesson where it is very important to make sure that you, as the instructor, aren’t making things up or sharing bad information with participants.
-So be very clear and honest about what you don’t really know.
+So be very clear and honest about what you don’t really know.<br />

 **Harm Reduction** - a guiding principle of this lesson is that people will *not* use passwords properly, they will not store passwords securely, they will forget passwords, they will lose passwords, they will sign up for services that do not store passwords securely and those services will be hacked.
 The goal of this exercise is to *reduce the harm* that individuals (and the teams they work with) experience *when* (not if) things go wrong.